 As a Catholic lawyer I understand these words by Kevin Doyle (a lawyer):

 ‘error, misunderstanding & sinfulness are never a surprise for us.
 We understand the fallibility of human nature, the fallibility & frailty of the individual.’

-Understanding these things gives me a deep sense of the dignity of each defendant & that they deserve a fair & vigorous defence no matter the charge.
+Understanding these things gives one a deep sense of the dignity of each defendant, that they deserve a fair & vigorous defence no matter the charge.

 Business is already underway when I slide in at 10am.
 There’s a subdued hum.
 People wait alone, or shuffle about nervously in small family groups.
 Up on the bench the curly-headed magistrate is leaning forward on his elbows to stare at the offender before him with an expression that would cause me to cringe but bounces off this booze artist like a thrown peanut in a bar.

 And how many standard drinks did you have, that day?” barks the police prosecutor, a shiny-skulled fellow with a heavy black monobrow.

 The young woman in the box heaves her shapeless body into a more apathetic posture.
 She lets her indifferent gaze rove over the room.
 “Ten.
 Twelve.”

 “And how long does it take to remove the alcohol from your bloodstream?”

 She puts one hand on her hip and loudly sighs.
 “I dunno.
 You tell me the answer.
 Dr Google it.”